All I Want for Christmas Is a Baby: Hope for Waiting Adoptive Families

 It’s our prayer that you find ways to let your heart be light and open to the love and delight of the season, even as you wait for and anticipate what’s ahead for your own family’s story.
 Waiting for a child can feel heavy, discouraging, and sometimes lonely, but Christmas gives us the opportunity to connect, see the good, and look for the gifts of the season we’re in.

-As the author of When God Says Wait and the newly released book, All the Feels, Elizabeth Laing Thompson, says: “As a survivor of several Baby-less Christmases, I want to encourage you that with God’s help, you can have a joyful holiday season… You can have fun.
+As the author of When God Says Wait and All the Feels, Elizabeth Laing Thompson, says: “As a survivor of several Baby-less Christmases, I want to encourage you that with God’s help, you can have a joyful holiday season… You can have fun.
 You can stay sane.
 You can enjoy the life you have even while you pray for the life you want.”

 Tips for Baby Longing